brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/README.md

    Scripts for processing and analyzing Windows Event Logs, providing detailed insights into key event activities.
 Ideal for monitoring and auditing logs to detect anomalies.

 2. **🛡️ IncidentResponse**
    Tools designed to gather comprehensive system data and assist with incident response efforts.
-These scripts help rapidly gather and analyze critical information during a security incident.
+These scripts help rapidly collect and analyze critical information during a security incident.

 3. **🔍 MaliciousProcessDetection**
-   Scripts that identify and report suspicious or malicious processes running on your systems, providing a fast way to detect and respond to active threats.
+   Scripts that identify and report suspicious or malicious processes running on your systems, providing a quick way to detect and respond to active threats.

 4. **⚙️ SystemComplianceCheck**
    Tools to ensure that system configurations meet security and compliance standards by identifying non-compliant settings, helping to maintain a secure environment.